collective/collective.geo.geographer/collective/geo/geographer/README.txt

     >>> topic.restrictedTraverse('@@geoview').isGeoreferenceable()
     False

-When we remove the coordinates corresponding index will return None
+When we remove the coordinates, corresponding index will return None
     >>> geo.removeGeoInterface()
     >>> brain = [b for b in topic.queryCatalog() if b.id == 'doc'][0]
     >>> brain.zgeo_geometry is None